 However, simply integrating your TMS with another provider’s track & trace system does not provide visibility to the shipments.
 Also, having your TMS integrated with another provider’s freight invoice doesn’t provide you with financial visibility.

 Track & trace integration typically allows the freight invoice integration to trigger a payment to a carrier.
 In a systems integration scenario, the only action that has been performed is matching.
 The track & trace record and the freight invoice are matched to a shipment.

 Supply Chain Data Integration Offers More Value than Systems Integration

 Data integration merges all these records together and goes a step further by transforming it into actionable data.
-The actionable data allows the user to see only what they want to see and makes the data useful by showing only what’s relevant to them.
+Actionable supply chain data allows the user to see only what they want to see.
+It makes the data useful by showing only what’s relevant to them.
 Data integration is also less rigid than systems integration and doesn’t rely on one transaction to successfully occur before moving onto the next transaction.
 Instead, data integration pulls all the data sets together into one view, standardizing and normalizing the results so the user will see the whole picture.
 Therefore, data integration is much more valuable than systems integration.

 Data Integration vs. Data Aggregation

 Similar to the confusion that exists around Data Integration vs. System Integration, a data integrator and a data aggregator are very different entities.
-There are many data aggregators in the market today that talk about the hundreds, or even thousands of connections that they have.
+There are many data aggregators in the market today that boast hundreds, or even thousands of connections.
 Data integrators, on the other hand, are focused on the datasets or different types of data that are being integrated together.
-Every company I’ve ever met already qualifies as a data aggregator because they’ve been getting supply chain data from all their providers for years.
+Every company I’ve ever met already qualifies as a data aggregator.
+They’ve been aggregating supply chain data from all their providers for years.
 Integrated data is a different story.